Theoriz/Unity-URP-Vioso-Lablab/README.md

 ### Merging into your own project (optional)

+1. Copy the Plugins/Vioso folder into your project.

-Copy the ProjectionSetup folder into your project, then add the ProjectionSetup prefab to your scene.
+2. Copy the ProjectionSetup folder into your project

+3. Add the ProjectionSetup prefab to your scene.

 ## Building your application